isaacazuelos/bindl/README.md

 ## TODO

-Things left for version 0.1

-- init
 - edit (for plaintext only)
-- mv

-Issues to make for 1.0
+Issues to make for release

 - unset
 - get